techbaddey/techbaddey-github-repositories/README.md

 ### Technologies Used

-MyDomot is a React-based application, built with the following technologies:
+Techbaddey Github Repositories is a React-based application, built with the following technologies:

 - ![HTML5][html5]
 - ![CSS3][css3]